eBay is managing payments

 You can find further information on our data security procedures in our Safety Centre.

 Buyers are sensitive about sharing payment information.
 How will their payments information be kept secure?

 eBay has adopted physical, technical and operational controls to protect cardholder data and comply with the Payment Card Industry Data Security Standards (PCI DSS).
 We are currently performing PCI level one compliance at the highest form of security in the payment card industry and buyer payments data is not shared with the seller.

 What are you going to do with my information?

 The information you provide will allow us to send your payouts and comply with global regulations, which helps keep eBay a trusted marketplace.

 FAQs - Fees

 What does it mean for my seller fees when eBay manages my payments?

-Information about fees charged to sellers that have their payments managed by eBay may be found here. eBay charges one updated final value fee when your item sells.
-The final value fee consists of a category-based percentage of the total amount of the sale, plus a fixed fee per order, with no third-party payments processing fees.
+Information about fees charged to sellers that have their payments managed by eBay may be found here. eBay charges one updated final value fee when your item sells.* The final value fee consists of a category-based percentage of the total amount of the sale, plus a fixed fee per order, with no third-party payments processing fees.

 Your final value fee and other eBay selling fees and expenses (such as insertion fees, Promoted Listings, listing upgrades, and Shop subscription fees) will be deducted from your earnings, and the rest paid out to your bank account.
 In general, the variable portion of the final value fee is returned to you in the event of a refund or cancellation, and we retain only the per order fee.
 Most sellers can expect to see overall savings.**